-This species does not live on a mud substrate within estuaries and is best viewed as an occasional, but regular, visitor.
-None were recorded in 2005/6.
+This species does not live on a mud substrate within estuaries, and is best viewed as an occasional, but regular, visitor.
+However, 12 were recorded in 2006/7; this is the largest annual catch since records began in 1980.

 4.27 Grey gurnard Eutrigla gurnardus